emacs-mirror/emacs/mps/manual/source/pool/mvff.rst

       arena for use by other pools.

     * :c:macro:`MPS_KEY_MVFF_ARENA_HIGH` (type :c:type:`mps_bool_t`,
-      default false) determines whether new segments are acquired at high addresses (if true), or at low addresses (if false).
+      default false) determines whether new blocks are acquired at high addresses (if true), or at low addresses (if false).

     * :c:macro:`MPS_KEY_MVFF_SLOT_HIGH` [#not-ap]_ (type :c:type:`mps_bool_t`,